 - shtf garden

 - shtf gardening

-- how to do a victory garden
+- how to plant a victory garden

-- gardening post shtf
+- how to make a gardening shtf

 It has been almost alarming to see the amount of Survival Seeds companies popping up lately.
 They all make it seem as if you can just open he can and have an instant garden.